-In the past I have been the victim of two WordPress hacks.
+In the past, I have been the victim of two WordPress hacks.
 At the time of the first hack, I was on a managed VPS.
-All maintenance and administrative tasks (including software updates) was administered by the hosting provider.
+All maintenance and administrative tasks (including software updates) were administered by the hosting provider.
 In my case, the software was rarely updated.

-It was a major hack where all WordPress index pages was injected with malicious code that redirected vulnerable visitors to malware-infected domains.
-All WordPress sites on my VPS was affected with malicious iframes, so that any visitor to my website (who had operating system or browser vulnerabilities) became infected .
+It was a major hack where all WordPress index pages were injected with malicious code that redirected vulnerable visitors to malware-infected domains.
+All WordPress sites on my VPS was affected with malicious iframes so that any visitor to my website (who had an operating system or browser vulnerabilities) became infected.
 Many plugin files were also injected with bootstrap code.
 I also found modified file permissions (0777 -chmod) for the themes and plugins directory.
 It was such a flopping mess that it could make a grown woman cry…

 The second hack occurred this summer via an automated theme script injection.
 I set myself up for this exploit because I forgot to disable the backend editor (after I edited my theme).
 This oversight resulted in a .404 defacement that was recorded at Zone-H.

 It does not matter how trivial a hack appears; other unsavory exploits may be lurking elsewhere.
 Once I knew my site had been compromised, I immediately shut the site down and reviewed logs.
 Then I wiped the site and restored with a good solid backup.

 Running a self-hosted blog comes with myriad responsibilities.